hashicorp/aws-service-catalog-engine-for-tfc/README.md

 ### Troubleshooting Artifact Files
 If you run into issues with the artifact files, ensure that the filename extensions are correct—tar files must be in the `.tar.gz` format and Terraform files must be in the `.tf` format.
 If the filename extensions are not the root cause, next ensure that the `.tar.gz` file is located in the `root` directory.

+# Maximum Configuration Version Size
+The maximum configuration version size supports files up to 950KB.
+Files larger than 950KB will result in a failure within AWS Service Catalog.

 ## Parameter Parser

 ### Parsing Large Artifacts